OpenMendel/MendelEstimateFrequencies.jl/README.md

 ## Installation

-*Note: Three OpenMendel packages - [SnpArrays](https://github.com/OpenMendel/SnpArrays.jl), [Search](https://github.com/OpenMendel/Search.jl), and [MendelBase](https://github.com/OpenMendel/MendelBase.jl) must be installed before any Mendel analysis packages will run.*
+*Note: The three OpenMendel packages (1) [SnpArrays](https://openmendel.github.io/SnpArrays.jl/latest/), (2) [Search](https://openmendel.github.io/Search.jl), and (3) [MendelBase](https://openmendel.github.io/MendelBase.jl) must be installed before any other OpenMendel package will run.
+It is easiest if these three packages are installed in the above order and before any other OpenMendel package.*

 Within Julia, use the package manager to install MendelEstimateFrequencies:

     Pkg.clone("https://github.com/OpenMendel/MendelEstimateFrequencies.jl.git")

-This package supports Julia v0.4.
+This package supports Julia v0.4 and v0.5.

 ## Data Files

 To run this analysis package you will need to prepare a Control file and have your data files available.
 The Control file holds the names of your data files and any optional parameters for the analysis.
 Details on the general format and contents of the Control and data files can be found on the MendelBase [documentation page](https://openmendel.github.io/MendelBase.jl).
 Descriptions of the specific options available within the MendelEstimateFrequencies analysis package are in its [documentation page](https://openmendel.github.io/MendelEstimateFrequencies.jl).

-There are example data files in the "docs" subfolder of each Mendel package, for example, ~/.julia/v0.4/MendelEstimateFrequencies/docs.
+There are example data files in the "docs" subfolder of each Mendel package, for example, ~/.julia/v0.5/MendelEstimateFrequencies/docs.

 ## Running the Analysis